dpath2o/AFIM/docs/AFIM_sensitivity_methodology.md

 #### 1.2.3 persistence method:

 To identify fast ice based not only on instantaneous conditions but also on temporal persistence, AFIM applies a rolling boolean mask (or binary-days mask) as an alternate to the rolling average method described above.
 The conceptual approach is given in  grid cell is flagged as fast ice if it satisfies the fast ice condition (e.g., $a \geq 0.15$, $|\vec{u}| \leq \varepsilon$) for at least $M$ days within a centred window of $N$ days.
-This additional method for classifying fast ice was proposed by @adfraser, and that is to use the daily-averaged $a$ and $\vec{u}$ to determine if fast ice is /present/ in a grid cell.
+This additional method for classifying fast ice was proposed by @adfraser, and that is to use the daily-averaged $a$ and $\vec{u}$ to determine if fast ice is *present* in a grid cell.
 After $N$-days count the precedding $N$-days and if $M$ of those days were classified as fast ice then mark that cell as fast ice for those $N$-days.

 Mathematically, define the daily binary mask for fast ice presence as: